Learning the optimal scale for GWAS through hierarchical SNP aggregation: Numerical simulations

 \subsection{Results and discussions of the numerical simulations}

-\subsubsection{Area Under the ROC Curve}
+\paragraph{Area Under the ROC Curve.}

 For each simulation, the cut level algorithm was applied.
 We recall that this algorithm calculates a prediction error on a test set for several levels in a constrained-HAC tree with a ridge regression model and chooses the level for which this error is the smallest.
 The AUC-ROC is plotted for the different levels, and the best cut level corresponds to the level for which AUC-ROC is the greatest.
-The results from the simulation scenario \emph{clusSNP} described in Section \ref{ssec:simupheno} are shown in Figure \ref{fig:AUC_curve}.
+The results from the simulation scenario \emph{clusSNP} and \emph{singleSNP} described in Section \ref{ssec:simupheno} are shown in Figure \ref{fig:AUC_curve}.
 Our algorithm cuts the hierarchy either at a fairly high level (few large clusters) or at a low level (many small clusters), depending on the number of causal variables we used to generate the phenotype.
-Notwithstanding the scenario with 10 causal variables, the algorithm is able to increase the predictive power by aggregating SNPs with the function \eqref{eq:1}.
-We are thus able build a matrix of uncorrelated aggregated-SNP predictors that are representative of the initial SNP matrix and strongly linked to the phenotype.
-Regarding the scenario with 10 causal variables, our algorithm does not take benefit of aggregating the SNPs with a predictive power which does not increase substantially at a higher level in the hierarchy.
-Nonetheless, since one of our goals is to reduce the dimension of the predictor matrix (to decrease the amount of hypothesis testing to be performed), even under this scenario we may choose a higher level in the hierarchy in order to reduce the dimension, without greatly affecting the predictive power.
-For instance, in the AUC-ROC curve for 10 causal variables (Figure \ref{fig:AUC_curve}), we could decide to reduce the number of selected clusters from 43666 to 5000 without losing too much information.
+The more the number of causal regions decreases, the higher the algorithm cuts in the hierarchical tree.
+In either case our algorithm is able to increase the predictive power by aggregating SNPs with the function (1).